© Nick Gilbert

 Most recently, Richard Gill has had the honour of being appointed to a personal chair.
 The international law firm, King & Wood Mallesons, has endowed a chair in music education at the Conservatorium High School, secondary arm of the Conservatorium of Music in Sydney.
 Richard is the inaugural King & Wood Mallesons Conservatorium Chair in Music Education.

-This year Richard continues his associations with Auckland Philharmonia Orchestra for the Unwrap the Music series, Melbourne Symphony Orchestra for Ears Wide Open , Sydney Chamber Choir, Taipei American School as Artist in Residence, and the Australian National Academy of Music, Melbourne as well as continuing in his role as a mentor and music educator to young musicians, teachers and many community groups in Australia.
-He will also conduct the International Schools Choral Music Society (ISCMS) Festival in Beijing, the 8th Melbourne International Singers Festival, and the Associated Combined Schools Music Festival Canberra.
+This year Richard continues his associations with Melbourne Symphony Orchestra for Ears Wide Open, Sydney Chamber Choir, Taipei American School as the Joanna Nichols Performing Artist in Residence, and the Australian National Academy of Music, Melbourne as well as continuing in his role as a mentor and music educator to young musicians, teachers and many community groups in Australia.
+In February, he conducted the International Schools Choral Music Society (ISCMS) Festival in Beijing,

 Recent engagements have included Anzac Commemorative and Discovery concerts (Sydney Symphony); New Zealand Symphony Orchestra National Youth Orchestra; Tasmanian Symphony Orchestra for Festival of Voices, including St. Matthew Passion; Ears Wide Open and the Metropolis Festival (Melbourne Symphony); Unwrap the Music with Auckland Philharmonia Orchestra; Sydney Chamber Choir; director of the National Music Camp for the Australian Youth Orchestra in Canberra; Sleeping Beauty (Pantomime), Cinderella (Pantomime), The Rake’s Progress, The Marriage of Figaro, The Play of Daniel, the Viva Verdi Gala concerts, The Magic Flute, Sing Your Own Opera, How to Kill Your Husband and The Threepenny Opera (at Sydney Theatre Company) all for Victorian Opera; Family concerts, Meet the Music and Tea with Symphony for Sydney Symphony; Classic Kids concerts with Melbourne Symphony; New Zealand Symphony Orchestra; Sydney Youth Orchestra; Melbourne Youth Music and Young Symphonists (Australian Youth Orchestra).
 In 2012 Richard’s memoirs “Give Me Excess of It”, described by Pan Macmillan as “warm, extremely funny, highly opinionated, occasionally rude (where warranted) and always sublimely full of the love of music”, were published.